NATIONWIDE WARN ACT ATTORNEYS

 The Federal WARN Act is found at 29 USC § 2101.
 The Act protects workers who are fired during a “plant closing” or “mass layoff.”
 Additionally, the “plant closing” or “mass layoff” event must have been done by a “covered” employer.

 An employer is covered by the Federal WARN Act if it employs more than 100 full-time employees or employs 100 or more employees of any type who work a total of 4,000 hours per week of regular time.
 Governmental employers are not covered.

-A “plant closing” is “the permanent or temporary shutdown of a single site of employment” that results in the loss 50 or more full time employees over a 30-day period.
+A “plant closing” is “the permanent or temporary shutdown of a single site of employment” that results in the loss of 50 or more full-time employees over a 30-day period.

-A “mass layoff” is a reduction in force (RIF) that results in a loss of employment of at least (1) 33% of full-time employees and at least 50 full-time employee or (2) 500 full time employees over a 30-day period.
+A “mass layoff” is a reduction in force (RIF) that results in a loss of employment of at least (1) 33% of full-time employees and at least 50 full-time employees or (2) 500 full-time employees over a 30-day period.

 When counting the number of terminated employees, the federal WARN Act first looks at the number of employees laid off in a 30-day window.
 Under certain circumstances, like when an employer is attempting to evade the WARN act, the window may be extended to 90 days.
 This is not true under the California WARN Act.

-An employer may avoid liability under the WARN act where it offers to transfer the employee to another location with less than 6-months break in employment or if the closing is the result of unforeseeable circumstances.
+An employer may avoid liability under the WARN act where it offers to transfer the employee to another location with less than a 6-month break in employment or if the closing is the result of unforeseeable circumstances.